Decision not to renew our London licence was correct, Uber manager tells court

 “This was not good enough, it should’ve made multiple responses to further probing and further questioning to get to the ultimate response and that was wrong – that was inadequate.”

-Tom de la Mare QC, representing Uber, said the firm had taken the “unusual” stance of not opposing TfL’s reasons for not renewing the licence and said it had “led to wholesale change” and a “clean break” in personnel in its London headquarters.
+Tom de la Mare QC, representing Uber, said the firm had taken the “unusual” stance of not opposing TfL’s reasons for not renewing the licence.

+He instead argued “wholesale change” at Uber and a “clean break” in personnel in its London headquarters mean the court should approve a new one.

-He argued TfL’s last three inspections showed a “perfect record of compliance” and said three non-executive board members are now in place to ensure “total compliance to the letter and spirit” of regulatory obligations.
+He said TfL’s last three inspections showed a “perfect record”, while three non-executive board members are now in place to ensure “total compliance to the letter and spirit” of regulatory obligations.

 Other measures include proactively reporting serious incidents to the Metropolitan Police and changing the app so users are told Uber has accepted their booking and their driver is TfL-licensed.